Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/README.md

 > P.S: Life is already hard, tedious, and tasking enough as a startup CTO(who tirelessly leads work across the whole product development lifecycle - from ideation and design till deployments and DevOps), what's the point of stressing further.
 I did this - mainly to streamline and ease the repetitive task of creating multiple CI/CD pipelines on different projects. **I gave special attention into making this as convenient(and robust) as possible for myself.
 Feel free to bet your life on it.**

-This repository is a survival kit for implementing CI/CD pipelines on different projects with Jenkins - Plus Prometheus and Grafana for Jenkins logging and monitoring.
+This repository is a survival kit for implementing CI/CD pipelines on different projects with Jenkins - Plus Prometheus and Grafana for Jenkins data visualization and monitoring.
 Starting with guides for implementations on Python and NodeJs project, I hope to proceed with implementations for other stacks that I'll work on e.g. The Rust/Axum stack.

 The project is **meticulously** packed with all the commands, and PRACTICAL progressive steps required to fully implement robust CI/CD pipelines.